codyaustun/benchmark/results/SUBMISSION.md

 We evaluate image classification performance on the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 For training, we have two tasks:
-- Training Time: Minimize the total time taken to train a model that has a test set accuracy of 93% or greater
+- Training Time: Minimize the total time needed to train a model that has a test set accuracy of 93% or greater
 - Cost: Minimize the total cost of training a model that has a test set accuracy of 93% or greater on public cloud infrastructure